 The pies were a huge success and the dinner group didn’t kick us out.
 One of the members asked what kind of pie crust I used.
-When I said I made it from scratch she wondered why I didn’t just get ready-made because making your own is a huge PITA.
+When I said I made it from scratch she asked why I didn’t just get ready-made because making your own crust is a huge pain in the fanny.

 Pretty sure I’ve found my people.